Strength-Endurance for Load Carriage: Train for Heavy Rucks

 Posture Under Load: The Hidden Performance Limiter

-Most athletes who fail under prolonged load do not fail because their legs give out.
-They fail because their posture collapses.
+Most athletes who fail under prolonged load do not fail because their legs give out, they fail because their posture collapses.
+Coaches who have watched candidates drop out of selection events repeatedly observe the same sequence: forward head, rounded thoracic spine, anteriorly tilted pelvis, shortened stride, and accelerating fatigue thereafter.

 When the trunk flexors and extensors fatigue, the spine rounds forward.
 This shifts the load distribution away from the hips and onto the lower back and knees.
 Injury risk rises.
 Energy cost rises.
 Pace slows.